advance100/doc_webpack/configuration.md

 The entry point for the bundle.

-If you pass a string: The string is resolve to a module which is loaded upon startup.
+If you pass a string: The string is resolved to a module which is loaded upon startup.

 If you pass an array: All modules are loaded upon startup.
 The last one is exported.